morinlab/lymphopedia/papers/deschGenotypingCirculatingTumor2020.md

 New Tier 1, PMBL Tier 1, 1
 This study, New Tier 2, 9
 New Tier 2, PMBL Tier 2, 9
+This study, New Tier 3, 0
+New Tier 3, PMBL Tier 3, 0
-All other PMBL studies, PMBL Tier 1, 75
+All other PMBL studies, PMBL Tier 1, 45
-All other PMBL studies, PMBL Tier 2, 73
+All other PMBL studies, PMBL Tier 2, 103
+All other PMBL studies, PMBL Tier 3, 0
 ```

 ## Novel genes reported in this study